 Note: At this time, you can’t modify an existing tag, but you can remove and create another in its place.
-To remove a tag, go the admin console and under Tags, click (x) and the tick mark against it.
+To remove a tag, go the Settings and under Tags, click (x) and the tick mark against it.

 Reporting on Cloud Application Manager Tags

 One of the chief benefits of tagging is that you can report and analyze how Cloud Application Manager resources are consumed throughout your organization.
 Currently, the reporting capabilities depend on what your cloud provider natively supports.